Home 9 Sheet Metal Fabrication 9 Laser Cutting PEEK: Precision, Advantages, and Applications

 The principle of laser cutting is straightforward:

-• Beam Focusing: The laser beam is then directed and focused onto the material’s surface using mirrors and lenses.
-This focusing ensures that the laser’s energy is concentrated over a tiny area, creating the necessary heat to cut the material.
+• Beam Focusing: The laser beam is directed and focused onto the material’s surface using mirrors and lenses.
+This focus ensures the laser’s energy is concentrated over a tiny area, creating the necessary heat to cut the material.

 • Material Interaction: The concentrated beam interacts with the material, causing it to melt, burn, or vaporize.
-The melted material is often blown away by an assist gas, leaving a clean edge.
+An assist gas often blows away the melted material, leaving a clean edge.

 Table: Basic Components of a Laser Cutter